Xiaokang2022/tkintertools-docs/3.0/documents/mpl/index.md

 # tkintertools.mpl

-extension package for tkintertools to matplotlib
+Extension package for tkintertools to matplotlib

 Provides: